 Sir, allow me to inform you with sadness and sorrow that infamous policy of genocide and massacres by previous regimes has now been replaced by another equally nefarious policy where Rwandans are mentally disabled through manipulation, propaganda and psychological torture.
 Rwandan society is a volcano waiting to erupt.
-My party has warned you and the international community that the endorsing of fake elections and The effects and complications of type 2 diabetes of Mr Kagame will ignite this volcano in Rwanda to engulf the entire nation and even spill over into neighbouring countries.
+My party has warned you and the international community that the endorsing of fake elections and of Mr Kagame will ignite this volcano in Rwanda to engulf the entire nation and even spill over into neighbouring countries.
 You have embraced the Kagame regime with open arms, instead of treating him as a pariah who commits terrorist crimes on his people every day.

 Sir, you are aware of the assassination policy of Paul Kagame, which targets his opponents and critics inside and outside of Rwanda.
 This is a policy that is not going to abate anytime during his reign.
 The question is Mr. Secretary General, how many Rwandans have to be assassinated, beheaded and confined to the Island of the “Unwanted Rwandan Children” and or made to flee their country before the international community recognises their fate?